Aaron-Speedy/Sugondese/README.md

 </details>

 #### Causatives
 The construction [subject] [verb] jiaf sel [recipient] can be used to show causatives.
 It says that the subject caused the recipient [verb].
 A good example is *Nuz vish jiaf sel gat*.
-Literaly, it means *You caused joy to me*, which can be interpreted as *You caused me to be happy*.
+Literaly, *You caused joy to me*, which can be interpreted as *You caused me to be happy*.
 <details>
   <summary>Gat wid jiaf</summary>
   I cause eating